arienkock/arienkock.github.io/posts/2017-03-02-Frontend-Wars-Ember-vs-Mithril.md

 ### Two-way data binding

 The thing Angular was famous for.
-The simplest example of two way data binding looks like is an input field bound to some model property.
+The simplest example of two way data binding is an input field bound to some model property.
 In Ember:

 ```handlebars
 {{input type="text" value=firstName}}